-We are the world's largest no-kill animal rescue and adoption organization.
+We are the world's largest and longest running no-kill animal rescue and adoption organization.

 Take Us Home